elgw/sfft3/README.md

 ```
 </details>

-- Do the results suggests that the fastest fourier transform in the
+- Possibly the fastest fourier transform in the west (FFTW3) can be
-  west (FFTW3) can be even faster using a larger workspace?
-Actually
+  even faster using a larger workspace.
+For in-place transforms there
+  is no flag for that.
+For out-of-place transforms there is the option
-  FFTW has the flag `FFTW_DESTROY_INPUT` which I've not
+  `FFTW_DESTROY_INPUT` which I've not tested.
+I
-  tested.
-However in that case 100% extra memory is used.

-- For small sizes my code is slow since the transposing parts use
+- For small sizes my code is slow since the code for transpositions
+  use intermediate buffers, requiring extra reads and writes, which
-  intermediate buffers which are only of benefit for large problems.
+  are beneficial for large problems only.

 - The code here was tested on a single CPU and hence buffer sizes etc
   are all right for that machine, but will probably be bad choices for